You can contact our dedicated Mortgage Arrears Information Helpline on 0761 07 4050 (Monday to Friday, 9:30am to 5pm)

 National mortgage-to-rent scheme

-For you to qualify for the mortgage-to-rent option:
+For you to qualify for this scheme:

 - You must have been involved in the Mortgage Arrears Resolution Process (MARP) with your lender and agree that you can no longer afford to pay your mortgage loan now or in the future

 - You must own the property you live in, with a current market value of less than €220,000 in the Dublin area or less than €180,000 in the rest of the State

 - Your property must be in good condition, must be in a suitable location and must suit your needs